databricks/reference-apps/timeseries/README.md

 # Time Series with Spark, Spark Streaming, Cassandra and Kafka

-This project demonstrates how easy it is to do time series analysis with Apache Spark and Cassanrda.
+This project demonstrates how to easily leverage and integrate Apache Spark, Spark Streaming, [Apache Cassandra](http://cassandra.apache.org) and [Apache Kafka](http://kafka.apache.org) in general, and more specifically for time series data.
+It also demonstrates how to do this in an asynchronous Akka event-driven environment.

 There are many flavors of time series data.
 Some can be windowed in the stream, others can not be windowed in the stream because queries are not by time slice but by specific year,month,day,hour.
 Spark Streaming lets you do both.